 Our local flora

 In nature, biodiversity values are highest in areas where native vegetation (plants) is in high condition (very good quality) and is well connected to other areas of vegetation (via corridors).
 Therefore connectivity and quality are the most important factors in improving our local plant (and animal) biodiversity.

-Unfortunately biodiversity is declining globally, and locally, with over 40 plants in the Cessnock LGA listed as threatened under NSW and Australian Government legislation.
-A range of threats affect these plant species, and can include:
+Biodiversity is declining globally, and locally, with over 40 plants in the Cessnock LGA listed as threatened under NSW and Australian Government legislation.
+A range of threats affect these plant species including:

 - Change in land use, or poor management of land leading to degradation or fragmentation of habitat.

 - Inappropriate fire regimes.